19forever/joe-jackson-tickets-v3/ROADMAP.md

 # 🗺️ Joe Jackson Ticket Museum — Roadmap & Project Plan

 ## Corrections
-- Error: harmonize legal disclaimer in stats.html with index.html (placing into styles?)
-- Error: stats.html required API key for virtual map but working
 - CHECK: log in/out Admin mode is not working properly - test it!
   - when refactored Admin mode buttons, loading data is longer - check
 - Q: how to handle Contributors/Donors?